Present weather sensor: Frequency of reporting

 Automatic stations report on a regular schedule depending on their use, most reporting hourly.
 However, they will issue a special report if one or more of their sensors detects a significant change in weather conditions.
 Such specials are issued when precipitation of at least low intensity starts or stops, or the type of precipitation changes.

 The present weather sensor takes samples every minute and the automatic station processing system stores them for 15 minutes.
 A special will be broadcast when at least three precipitation detections are made in 15 minutes for the start, if at least 12 minutes pass without precipitation, or if the intensity variation corresponds to a significant change.

 Limitations

 The detail of mixed precipitation is not generally possible as the sensor is giving only the dominant one.
-The report is only valid at the sensor position, it will thus miss precipitation further afield that can be significative.
+The report is only valid at the sensor position, it will thus miss precipitation further afield that can be significant.
 Finally, it cannot by itself distinguish showers from continuous rain/snow.

 False observations of precipitation are generally due to: